Moibrahi7/Git-in-VS-Code/README.md

 # Using Git in VS Code
 In this guide, I will tell you how to use Git through VS code, making your life significantly easier than before.
 Am I saying you will never have to use the command line?
-Technically, VS code pushes and pulls from Git Hub.
+Technically, VS code pushes and pulls from GitHub.
 You do not have to use the console except when you need to roll back after pushing changes.
 Let’s get started.

 ## What Should You Know
 The knowledge that you should still know how to use Git commands in the command line.
 While using git in VS code is very convenient, you will eventually need to use the command line when moving away from VS Code.